44 GREAT ATTRACTIONS IN MOAB, UTAH

 You can also explore the Fiery Furnace on an unguided (aka self-guided) basis, but it requires a permit and the competition for them is fierce.

+You should also have strong navigation skills as the trail can be challenging to follow on your own.
 You should try to purchase either guided or unguided permits within seconds of them going on sale.
 I'm not kidding!

 If you aren't successful in obtaining guided or unguided permits, hiking and thoroughly exploring the Devil's Garden is probably the next best thing.